hayatbiralem/old-fashioned-ajax/README.md

 ### Do you wanna change that long name?

-oldFashionedAjax is a bit long and ugly but you can change in you project like this:
+oldFashionedAjax is a bit long and ugly but you can change it in you project like this:

 ```js
 var ajax = oldFashionedAjax;